msys2/msys2.github.io/MSYS2-introduction.md

 MSYS2 uses a port of Arch Linux's **pacman** for package management.
 This brings many powerful features such as dependency resolution and simple complete system upgrades, as well as providing the build system (`makepkg-mingw`) - which is used to make these packages.

 Packages for `msys2` are built from recipes in the `msys2-packages` Git repository, packages for `mingw` are in `mingw-packages`.
-Official repositories are on GitHub under user Alexpux and on SF.net under the MSYS2 project.
+Official repositories are on GitHub under user the *msys2* organization.
 When looking for `msys2` packages or deciding to create a new one, keep in mind that MSYS2 doesn't intend to compete with Cygwin or duplicate their efforts.
 The set of things that belong to the `msys2` subsystem is pretty small and needs to stay that way.

 You might be wondering why there appears to be only one arch variant of the `msys2` repository.
 In reality there are two, but the decision about which one to use is made at the time you install it, depending on whether you installed the i686 or the x86_64 version.
 It is possible to install both if you wish.
 Actually, you can have multiple installations of each on your computer, but you should never run programs from two different MSYS2 XXbit variants at the same time due to DLL address space and version conflicts.
 Also note that the uninstaller will only remove the most recently installed one of each variant).